-- 2. Preparing for beat making: To prepare for producing a beat with MIDI, double check to see if the hardware and software are set up properly: - A) Turn on any speakers or monitors.
-If headphones are being used instead, connect them to the computer or to an audio/computer interface. - B) If a MIDI controller is being used, make sure it is directly connected to the computer or to an audio/computer interface. - 3.
-Choosing the "beats:" Mixcraft comes with several virtual drum kits that cover studio, drum machine, and electronic drum sounds. - A) Choosing a kit: Select the "Change Instrument" feature (keyboard icon) on the first virtual instrument track.
-This will launch the Virtual Instrument Window.
+- 2. Preparing for beat making: To prepare for producing a beat with MIDI, double check to see if the hardware and software are set up properly: - A. Turn on any speakers or monitors.
+If headphones are being used instead, connect them to the computer or to an audio/computer interface. - B. If a MIDI controller is being used, make sure it is directly connected to the computer or to an audio/computer interface. - 3.
+Choosing the "beats:" Mixcraft comes with several virtual drum kits that cover studio, drum machine, and electronic drum sounds. - A. Choosing a kit: Select the "Change Instrument" feature (keyboard icon) on the first virtual instrument track.
+This launches the Virtual Instrument Window.

-The green keyboard icon will launch your virtual instrument window.
+The keyboard icon launches the virtual instrument window.

-B) In the "category" column, scroll down and click the Percussion - Drum Kits list.
+B. In the "category" column, scroll down and click the Percussion - Drum Kits list.
 A list of the available drum kits will appear on the right.